-By the end of 1976, according to The Far Eastern Economic Review's special feature on Banking (April 8, 1977) the combined external debt of non-OPEC Less Developed Countries (L.D.Cs.) totalled \$US 180,000 million, of which about \$75,000 million was owed to private banks.
+By the end of 1976, according to The Far Eastern Economic Review's special feature on Banking (April 8, 1977) the combined external debt of non-OPEC Less Developed Countries (L.D.Cs.) totalled US\$ 180,000 million, of which about \$75,000 million was owed to private banks.

 In the next four years, non-oil L.D.Cs. face a period of huge debt repayment - well beyond existing capacity to pay.
-As a result, there is an urgent and concerted pressure from the private banks - headed by Rockeffeller's Gargantuan Chase Manhattan - on the I.M.F. to introduce its new money system in order to re-schedule or even cancel Third World debts.
+As a result, there is an urgent and concerted pressure from the private banks - headed by Rockefeller's Gargantuan Chase Manhattan on the I.M.F. to introduce its new money system in order to re-schedule or even cancel Third World debts.
 The international private banks are anticipating that this step will remove the danger of collapse which their own lending policies have generated.

 The Lima Declaration under the auspices of the United Nations Industrial Development Organisation (UNIDO) in December, 1973 formulated this very proposal.
-Because, it said, of "the effects of the inflationary increase in the import costs of developing countries, the pressures exerted on their balance of payments particularly by such factors as foreign debt servicing, the aggravation of the international money crisis, and the transfers resulting from private investment ... urgent consideration (should be given) to the question of the re-scheduling of debt-servicing of long outstanding debts, and their conversion, if possible, into grants..."
+Because, it said, of "the effects of the inflationary increase in the import costs of developing countries, the pressures exerted on their balance of payments particularly by such factors as foreign debt servicing, the aggravation of the international money crisis, and the transfers resulting from private investment ... urgent consideration (should be given) to the question of the re-scheduling of debtservicing of long outstanding debts, and their conversion, if possible, into grants ..."
+To summarise: The debts of non-oil L.D.Cs. in the Third World are now so great that they are unrepayable.
+Already new loans are being negotiated where possible to service old ones; a large proportion of this debt is owed to international private bankers; it is proposed that these debts be transferred to the I.M.F, which would use the real credit of the advanced western nations as backing for a new international money system to effect that transfer.
+The private banks would be paid, not by their original debtors, but by the West.
+They would be enabled to continue their investment programmes in the future, but this time under the guarantee of an international institution using the collateral of the western world to safeguard such investment.

-At the end of December 1977, M. Jacques de Larosiere de Champfeu, top civil servant in the French Treasury, and considered most likely to succeed Johannes Witteveen as Managing Director of the I.M.F. claimed that the role of the I.M.F. will have to grow, "Because the private banking system alone will not be able to handle the accumulation of official debt."
+At the end of December 1917, M. Jacques de Larosiere de Champfeu, top civil servant in the French Treasury, and considered most likely to succeed Johannes Witteveen as Managing Director of the I.M.F. claimed that the role of the I.M.F. will have to grow, "Because the private banking system alone will not be able to handle the accumulation of official debt."